Marco-IG/marco.github.io/Linux/freeipa.md

 # FreeIPA server on Linux
 ### Introduction
-What you're expecting is some kind of step-by-step tutorial for an OpenLDAP server but I won't do that.
+What you're expecting is some kind of step-by-step tutorial for a FreeIPA server but I won't do that.
 The main reason we are here is to learn what is an FreeIPA server and how to create our own lab to work on.

 The things we are going to do here:
 - A virtual router